gnu-user/registration-page/README.md

 Any individual who is interested in joining the club must have a passphrase in order to become a registered member.
-If you are interested in becoming a member of the club please [contact us](mailto:admin@cs-club.ca) by email or meet us in person at a club meeting to receive a passphrase and become a registered memeber.
+If you are interested in becoming a member of the club please [contact us](mailto:admin@cs-club.ca) by email or meet us in person at a club meeting to receive a passphrase and become a registered member.

 Copyright (Really Copyleft)